-I.E. lessons can be integrated into existing classes and curricula or in a standalone I.E. course.
+I.E. lessons can be seamlessly integrated into existing classes, elevate Advisory periods or thrive as a standalone course.

-I.E. Curriculum lessons place emphasis on discussion through inquiry and the use of high-interest questions.
+I.E. lessons place an emphasis on discussion and creativity through inquiry and innovative activities.

 Interactive + Relevant

-I.E. lessons are highly interactive and include relevant, timely and topical content of high interest to students.
+I.E. lessons are highly interactive and include topical content to drive student interest.